 What is God telling you to do?
-Remain faithful to your spouse?
+Forgive someone who has hurt you?
 Give generously to those in need?
 Sell your business and take up career ministry?
 Do what He says, every part.
 Don’t settle for less thinking you can justify your actions.

 I’ll commit to doing the same.
 The last thing I want is for God to be sorry He’s given me the position of leadership He’s entrusted to me.
 How about you?